 If a flock is well established there will be a pecking order and you can go as high as 30 birds per poultry feeder as long as you don’t mind a few less eggs per week

 There will be only one version of the large feeder, an exterior soft close version.
-Sometimes around the end of the year they will be available for sale.
+And on these larger models, the soft close is already installed!

 One piece steel bar treadle with an attached distant and narrow treadle which gives the maximum amount of rat proofing.
 This feeder isn’t designed for for smaller birds due to the increased door width and extra counterweight.
 The feeder in these pictures is a prototype with a single end counterweight/wire link/spring axle but the majority of the new feeders will be double end models.

 Two concrete counterweight balances the weight of the door, steel treadle, and step.
 The concrete counterweights is what makes this poultry feeder truly rodent proof.
 Additionally there are two springs that prevent large rats and most squirrels from just pushing the door open to steal feed.